Film: The Devils

 - Berserk Button: Sister Jeanne does not take kindly to the news that Grandier has married Madeline.

-- Camp Gay: Louis XIII
+- Camp Gay: Louis XIII.

 - Downer Ending: The walls of Loudon are demolished, possibly killing quite a few people in the process.
 Grandier is tortured and eventually burned alive.
 The possession is revealed as false, but no one cares.
 The one man who believed Grandier was innocent is committed to an asylum, and the "exorcist" who tortured the nuns disappears to do more evil.
+Madeleine survives and is released but has lost everything and is clearly traumatized, and walks away from the ruined city into the wilderness, the landscape is covered by spikes with bodies broken on wheels, showing the costs of the Wars of Religion.

 - Dying Moment of Awesome: Grandier's speech as he's slowly being burned alive to the cheers of the crowd watching his death.
 Even in his last moments, he stood by what he believed in.